 To enhance the liquidity and functioning of money markets, the Federal Reserve Bank of Boston (FRBB) launched the Money Market Mutual Fund Liquidity Facility (MMLF) on March 18, 2020.
 On March 23, 2020, the agencies published an interim final rule, which permits banking organizations to exclude from regulatory capital requirements exposures related to the MMLF.
-The banking agencies adopted a final rule confirming the revisions made in the interim final rule without any changes in September 2020.
+On October 28, 2020, the banking agencies published a final rule confirming the revisions made in the interim final rule without any changes.

 The interim final rule modifies the agencies' capital rule to allow holding companies to neutralize the effects of purchasing assets through the MMLF on their risk-based and leverage capital ratios.
 This treatment extends to the community bank leverage ratio.
 Specifically, a holding company may exclude from its total leverage exposure, average total consolidated assets, standardized total risk-weighted assets, and advanced approaches total risk-weighted assets, as applicable, any exposure acquired pursuant to a non-recourse loan from the MMLF.
 The interim final rule only applies to activities with the MMLF.
-The facility is currently scheduled to terminate on December 31, 2020, unless the facility is extended by the Federal Reserve Board.
+The facility is currently scheduled to terminate on March 31, 2021, unless the facility is extended by the Federal Reserve Board.